nllz/IRTF-HRPC/draft-association.md

 Since the ARPANET project, the original idea behind the Internet was conceived as what we would now call a peer-to-peer system {{RFC0001}}.
 Over time it has increasingly shifted towards a client/server model with "millions of consumer clients communicating with a relatively priviledged set of servers" {{NelsonHedlun}}.
 Whether for resource sharing or data sharing, P2P systems are a form of enabling freedom of assembly and association.
 Not only they allow for effective dissemination of information, but they also because leverage computing resources by diminishing costs allowing for the formation of open collectives at the network level.
 At the same time, in completely descentralized systems the nodes are autonomous and can join or leave the network as they want also makes the system unpredicable: a resource might be only sometimes available, and some others it might be missing or incomplete {{Vu}}.
 Lack of information might in turn make association or assembly more difficult.

 Additionally, when one architecturally asseses the role of P2P systems on can say that: "The main advantage of centralized P2P systems is that they are able to provide a quick and reliable resource locating.
 Their limitation, however, is that the scalability of the systems is affected by the use of servers.
 While decentralized P2P systems are better than centralized P2P systems in this aspect, they require a longer time in resource locating.
 As a result, hybrid P2P systems have been introduced to take ad- vantages of both centralized and decentralized architectures.
 Basically, to maintain the scalability, similar to decentralized P2P systems, there are no servers in hybrid P2P systems.
 However, peer nodes that are more powerful than others can be se- lected to act as servers to serve others.
 These nodes are often called super peers.
-In this way, resource locating can be done by both decentralized search techniques and centralized search techniques (asking super peers), and hence the systems benefit from the search techniques of centralized P2P systems." {Vu}}
+In this way, resource locating can be done by both decentralized search techniques and centralized search techniques (asking super peers), and hence the systems benefit from the search techniques of centralized P2P systems." {{Vu}}

 ### Version control

-At the organizational level, peer production is one of the most relevant innovations from Internet mediated social practices.
-According to {{Benkler}}, it implies 'open collaborative innovation and creation, performed by diverse, decentralized groups organized principally by neither price signals nor organizational hierarchy, harnessing heterogeneous motivations, and governed and managed based on principles other than the residual authority of ownership implemented through contract.' {{Benkler}}.

-In his book The Wealth of Networks, Benkler significantly expands on his definition of commons-based peer production.
-According to Benkler, what distinguishes commons-based production is that it doesn't rely upon or propagate proprietary knowledge: "The inputs and outputs of the process are shared, freely or conditionally, in an institutional form that leaves them equally available for all to use as they choose at their individual discretion."
-To ensure that the knowledge generated is available for free use, commons-based projects are often shared under an open license.

 Ever since developers needed to collaboratively write, maintain and discuss large code basis for the Internet there have been different approaches of doing so.
 One approach is discussing code through mailing lists, but this has proven to be hard in case of maintaining the most recent versions.
 There are many different versions and characteristics of version control systems.

+A version control system is a piece of software that enables developers on a software team to work together and also archive a complete history of their work {{Sink}}.
+This allows teams to be working simultaneously on updated.
+According to Sink, broadly speaking, the history of version control tools can be dividied into three generations.
+In the first one, concurrent development meant that only one person could be working on a file at a time.
+The second generation tools permit simultaneous modifications as long as users merge the current revisions into their work before they are allowed to commit.
+The hird generation tools allow merge and commit to be separated {{Sink}}.

+## As you see, I moved what we had here about peer-production to the top the general subject of the introduction.
+In this part we should focus only on Version Control.
+I didn't find much literature.
+Do you think you can expand here?

 ## Reaching out

+In the meatspace, handing out pamphlets and reaching out to unknown people is the most common way for growing a cause and seeking collective support.
+The characteristics of the Internet infrastructure and online space make reaching out more difficult.

 ### Spam, filter bubbles, and unrequested messaging